IgniteUI/igniteui-docfx/en/components/general-getting-started.md

 -   **npm run-script start**

-The final result should look something like this:
+The final result should look something like this screenshot:

 <img src="../images/general/geo-map.png" />